 Exam Tip: Gotchas

 Trading levels are cumulative: approval at a higher level includes all lower levels.
-A customer approved for spreads (Level 3) can also write covered calls (Level 1) and buy puts (Level 2).
 The ODD must be delivered at or BEFORE account approval, not at the time of the first trade.
 The account must be approved by a registered options principal (ROP), which is a specific designation, not just any branch manager.